The Quaker meeting at Somerton (near Suffolk) claims to be "the oldest continuous congregation in Virginia."1

 Puritan and then Anglican officials in colony pushed back against Quakers, ordering preachers to leave and threatening to fine ship captains who brought Quakers to Virginia.
 Quakers threatened the traditional hierarchy of the gentry by claiming everyone had a universal inner light, and Quakers in Virginia were persecuted more than Puritans.
 One scholar summarized the challenge that independent-thinking Quakers presented to the stratified society in Virginia:5

-Maryland governor Charles Calvert traveled to Jamestown to complain to Virginia Governor William Berkeley.
+In response, Maryland governor Charles Calvert traveled to Jamestown to complain to Virginia Governor William Berkeley.
 Berkeley soothed Calvert by promising to resolve the boundary dispute on the Eastern Shore, and Virginia officials stopped arresting Quakers on the Eastern Shore and trying to suppress the "schismaticks" by 1664.
 In 1668, the Calvert-Scarborough line was surveyed to define to Virginia-Maryland border from the Pocomoke River to Chincoteague Bay.

 After Pennsylvania was founded 1682, Virginia governors were nervous that Quakers on the northern border would not fight the French occupying the St Lawrence River valley or the Iroquois/Susquehannock that raided south.
 When Francis Nicholson served as lieutenant governor in 1690-1692, he required local officials to interrogate traveling Quakers and requested William III to set up a colonial postal system so information could move faster between governments.

-Starting in 1680, Bishop of London Henry Compton (who was responsible for the church in Virginia) required new ministers get certificates from him before going to Virginia.
-Bishop Compton appointed an agent ("commissary") to oversee activities in Virginia.
+Two years after the Glorious Revolution in England in 1688 and the replacement of Catholic James II with Protestants William and Mary, Parliament passed the Act of Toleration.
+Bishop Compton also appointed an agent ("commissary") to oversee activities in Virginia.
 Commissary James Blair got approval for the College of William and Mary because religious and political leaders wanted to ensure conformity/control by training ministers, so they would reinforce traditional Anglican beliefs and the traditional social hierarchy in Virginia despite the 1688 Toleration Act.